Oh, Social Media, you had us at algorithm.

 Social media moguls have been listening to their users about their dissatisfaction regarding the inundation of sponsored ads and are finding ways to maximize THEIR customers’ experience, not YOUR customers’ experience.
 (That’s important to keep in mind when planning your marketing approach; it’s best to not put all your eggs in one social-media basket.)
 Through a process called Deep Learning, Facebook has been a pioneer of sorts manufacturing its newsfeeds into a balance of viral fluffy pet videos, family and friends, and advertising.
 Whether or not you’re spending ad dollars on a social media platform, you may be noticing that your reach is not going as far for the money you are spending.
 It’s because through processes, like Deep Learning, the social media platform can guesstimate if your post is going to be engaging or not and determine if they want to use their precious balancing time to promote your particular post.

-Do not despair!
 This does not mean that the big guys, like Coca-Cola and As Seen On TV, automatically receive the bulk of the allotted advertising spots.
-They may not be getting their dollar’s worth either because their ads do not have what the social media platforms desire:
+They may not be getting their dollar’s worth either because their ads do not have what the social media platforms desire.

 - Connecting, emotional story lines.
 This is why big brands are partnering with more influencers because influencers can have bookends on their videos and platforms, they can plug an item midway through a video, and so on.
 The impression goes further when it’s delivered or partnered correctly.